-No one wants things to go wrong when it’s time to bring a new life into the world, but the truth is, sometimes things don’t always go as planned in the delivery room.
+No one wants things to go wrong when it’s time to bring a new life into the world, but the truth is, sometimes things don’t always go as planned in the delivery room, particularly in the case of high-risk pregnancies.
 We spoke with Dr. George Mussalli, former Chairman of Obstetrics and Gynecology at St. Vincent’s Hospital in New York City and practicing obstetrician at Village Obstetrics, about the most seven common birth complications — and how you can overcome them.

 Birth Complication #1: Fetal Heart Rate Tracing